Pediatric Dental Group of New York

 Most infants get their first baby teeth around the age of six months.
 As soon as baby teeth start breaking through the gum line, it’s important to begin cleaning and caring for them.
 At Pediatric Dental Group of New York, the team of pediatric dentists boasts years of experience caring for baby teeth.
-To make an appointment for your child at the practice in Albany or Glens Falls, New York, call the nearest office today or schedule online.
+To make an appointment for your child at the practice in Schenectady, Albany or Glens Falls, New York, call the nearest office today or schedule online.

 Baby teeth are the first teeth to emerge.
 They’re smaller than permanent teeth and there are fewer of them.

 Children have 20 baby teeth –– 10 on top and 10 on the bottom –– while adults have 32.
 Most children have all of their baby teeth by the time they turn two-and-a-half years old.

 Most babies get their first tooth around the age of six months.
 The first tooth is usually the central incisor — the front, middle tooth on the lower jaw.
 The second tooth to typically come in is the second central incisor, right next to the first one.
 Molars, the teeth at the back of the mouth, tend to come in last.

 If your child is already six months old and doesn’t yet have a baby tooth, don’t worry.
 Every child is different and baby teeth come in at different times.
 If you have questions or concerns about your child’s baby teeth, contact the team at the Pediatric Dental Group of New York.